-• Rules of Procedure Changes (Reliability Standards Development Revisions) (RR21-8)
+Rules of Procedure Changes (Reliability Standards Development Revisions) (RR21-8)

 On August 18, 2021, NERC filed for approval revisions to sections 300 (Reliability Standards Development), Appendix 3B (Procedure for Election of Members of the Standards Committee) and Appendix 3D (Development of Registered Ballot Body Criteria) of the NERC Rules of Procedure ("ROP"), which are designed to update language, staff titles, and processes; remove unnecessary or duplicative obligations; and clarify roles and responsibilities related to the development of Reliability Standards (the "Reliability Standards Development ROP Revisions").
 Comments on this filing were due on or before September 8, 2021; none were filed.
-This matter remains pending before the FERC.